CSYE6225VaishnaviMantri/webapp/webapp.md

   27. VIRTUAL_MACHINE_TYPE
   28. VM_TAG

-## Add branch protection rules
 - Add branch protection rules on your organization WEBAPP repository and check `Require status checks to pass before merging` and `Require branches to be up to date before merging` options and select three workflows from the dropdown:

        1. Integration Tests Workflow
        2. Building-Jar
        3. Packer-Fmt-and-Validate

+## Application Endpoints:
 - The application supports below endpoints:

    - To check app health(Get method):  https://<YOUR_DNS>/healthz